KevinBian107/ensemble-imbalanced-data/README.md

 - **Precision for 5**: Out of all 5 we predicted, how many are actually 5
 - **Recall for 5**: Out of all actual 5, how many did we get right

-We care about getting a correct rating for reconmandation, we care about finding **Recall** but still considering precision, accuracy, F1 scores.
+We care about getting a correct rating for recommendation, we care about finding **Recall** but still considering precision, accuracy, F1 scores.

 ### Feature Importantness
 We have 60 features in our model with feature 0 and feature 1 having the most effect! these are the 2 argmax TF-IDF encoder that we have implemented, this is consistent with ou previous **permutation testing** that shows the TF-IDF distribution for high_rated and low_rated recipes are different distributions.